-Timothy Coombs’ Crisis communication theory suggests there are three different types of crises:
+The commonly agreed upon Crisis communication theory (which Adoni Media adheres to), suggests there are three different types of crises:

 Where an organisation or company is the victim of a crisis.
 This could be anything from a natural disaster to being the target of malicious rumours.
-Coombs labels this type of crisis a minor threat to the company’s reputation.
+This type of crisis a minor threat to the company’s reputation.

 When an organisation’s actions can lead to an unintentional crisis.
 For example, the organisation could suffer a product failure.
 This type of crisis is classed as a medium threat to a company’s reputation.